redis/redis-doc/docs/connect/clients/java.md

 ### Configuring Connection pool
 As was covered in the previous section, it's recommended to use `JedisPool` or `JedisPooled`.
-`JedisPooled` is available since Jedis 4.0.0 and is a wrapper around `JedisPool` that provides a simpler API.
+`JedisPooled` is available since Jedis 4.0.0 and provides similar capabilities as `JedisPool` with a simpler API.
 A connection pool holds a specified amount of connections.
 Creates more connections when needed and terminates them when they are unwanted.